To Sell Ebooks Online You Need To Attract More Web Traffic

 Usually, where there is a high level of passing traffic, such as on the high street or in a mall.

-Perhaps only one in a thousand people even notice the teapots and cups, and then only a few of those will enter and make a purchase.
+Perhaps only one in a thousand people even notice the teapots and cups, and then only a few will enter and purchase.

 Yet the shop survives and sells enough to stay in business and make a profit.
 It does so because it had or has a clear marketing plan based on passing trade.